havgirl/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has been given the following tasks to complete the audit of a recent local congressional election.

+Tasks required to complete this initiative include:
 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.